DoctorMcKay/node-tf2/README.md

 - `token` - The new token associated with the given ID

 Emitted when the GC sends us back the response of a `resetServerIdentity(id)` call.

+### spyVsEngiWarStats

+- `spyScore` - The score for the Spy team
+- `engiScore` - The score for the Engineer team

+Emitted when the GC sends us back the response of a `reqeustSpyVsEngiWarStats()` call.